The Bluff View Guide to Climbing on Cayman Brac

 Approach the next climb by staying on the trail and walking past the first cairn about 20m to a second cairn; or about 120m from the car park.
 Now head towards the edge and slightly right to a palm that’s on the edge of the bluff.
 This avoids scary bushwhacking on the cliff edge.

 ***Shiver Me Timbers Ti, 10b 2/13/2 Located in the first big dihedral with a convenient palm tree anchor.
-One of the best “tens” on the island and a good choice for your first Point route.
-Belay ledge high off the water.
+An easy rappel set-up, short crux and a belay ledge high off the water makes this a good choice for your first Point route.
 SH

 **Blackbeard’s Revenge Ti, T, C, 10b 2/9/2 Find the top anchor bolts just below a flat shelf in a square-cut alcove.
 Shares Walking the Plank bottom belay, so you can do both routes without moving the rap rope.
 Interesting line with fun moves on duos, edges, and side-pulls.
 SH